-Representational qualia theory predicts that our conscious knowledge of things is represented by qualia or intrinsic qualities of something in our head, as indicated in the above image by Steven Lehar
+Representational Qualia Theory predicts that consciousness is composed of qualia or phenomenal qualities of something in our brain, as shown in this image by Steven Lehar

 Perception of things is done at a distance via chains of causal intrinsic properties.
 There are at least the following two sets of intrinsic properties which must be considered if one is not qualia blind

 - “red:” The intrinsic property of objects that are the target of our observation, the initial cause of the perception process (i.e. when the strawberry reflects 650 nm (red) light).
 A label for Anything that reflects or emits ‘red’ light.